MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/migration/service-not-available-stream-migration-tool.md

 ms.date: 3/10/2023
 ---

-# Error "Service is not available" when you use the Stream migration tool
+# "Service is not available" error when you use the Stream migration tool

 ## Symptoms